achillesn/smart-cedar/about.md

 ---
 **Imperfect ID** is a music band, founded by Achilles Nasios and Nikos Koliousis in 2020, as they both decided  to seriously transmit the virus of music.

-In June 2022, two more members were In June 2022, two more members were added to the band.
+In June 2022, two more members contracted the virus and joined the band.
 Konstantinos Kilazoglou and Vassilis Kyvranoglou.

 Achilles Nasios (Text/ Voices/ Synths/ Magic Flute) is a photographer, video-artist, writter and musician.
 Born in Greece, studied Fine Arts in Prague, Berlin, Athens and Stockholm.
 Since 2007 he lives and creates between Sweden and Greece.